MikeUdin/youtubeV-transcript-summarizer/Readme.md

 # YouTube Video Transcript Summarizer with Gemini API

-This project provides a Streamlit web application that extracts transcripts from YouTube videos and generates detailed notes using Google's Gemini Pro model.
+This project provides a Streamlit web application that extracts transcripts from YouTube videos and generates detailed notes using Google's Gemini API.
 The application is designed to be user-friendly and efficient, offering a simple interface to summarize YouTube videos into concise and valuable notes.

 ## Features
 - Extracts transcript details from YouTube videos.
-- Utilizes Google's Gemini Pro model for generating detailed content.
+- Utilizes Google's Gemini API for generating detailed content.
 - User-friendly interface built with Streamlit.
 - Displays video thumbnail for better visualization.
 - Handles errors gracefully, such as when subtitles are disabled.